EBI-Metagenomics/EMG-docs/docs/index.rst

 Metagenomics is the study of all genomes present in any given environment without the need for prior individual identification or amplification.
-For example, in its simplest form, a metagenomic study might be the direct sequence results of DNA extracted from a bucket of sea water.
+For example, in its simplest form, a metagenomic study might involve sequencing and analysing the DNA extracted from a bucket of sea water.

 The EBI Metagenomics service is an automated pipeline for the analysis and archiving of metagenomic data that aims to provide insights into the